Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 They rarely show who has the authority to shape it.

-That pattern of authority, consultation, accountability, and escalation forms a decision architecture.
+That pattern of authority, consultation, accountability, and escalation forms a **decision architecture**.

 Decision rights make clear who can decide, who must contribute, and where accountability sits.